 INSTRUCTORS, CLINICIANS, AND RATERS

-The Board Members, clinicians, and raters are chosen for their ability to teach, organize, and instill confidence in the horse and rider.
-The other officers have had a variety of teaching and horse related experiences.
+The clinicians, instructors, and raters are chosen for their ability to teach, organize, and instill confidence in the horse and rider.

 Piedmont schedules mounted meetings, weather permitting, on the second Sunday of each month.
 Winter sessions are typically held in an indoor arena.
 Please arrive on time, ready to ride.
 You, your tack and your horse should be reasonably clean: no unnecessary jewelry or flying hair!!
 There are safety reasons for this.
 We also enjoy many “extra curricular” activities.
 Check under Events on this website, to find a list of recent or upcoming activities.

-One of our most popular activities is Summer Camp started in 2006 and held over a three-day weekend.
+One of our most popular activities is Summer Camp, which started in 2006 and is held over a three-day weekend.
 This is an overnight camp near Staunton with lovely accommodations and superior instruction.
-Besides riding, there is fishing, tennis, and swimming.
+In addtion to riding, there is hiking, fishing, tennis, and swimming.
 One needn’t ride to attend and enjoy - as “horse husbands” and children can come along to enjoy the facilities.

 Mounted activities will often necessitate a fee to cover the cost of instructors and/or fixtures.
 The club is fortunate to have several wonderful and reasonably priced instructors who have been working with us for several years.
 Along with the announcement of the monthly lesson, the cost will be noted.
 These costs are generally very reasonable for the value received.

 Members will be responsible for the cost of a planned activity if they cancel less than 48 hours prior to the start of the event.
-If there is a waiting list for said event and we can fill your spot, you will not be responsible.
+If there is a waiting list for said event and we can fill your spot, you will not be responsible for the fee.
 If we cannot fill your spot, you will be responsible for the established payment.
 This policy was put in place to insure the return of our instructors and for the convenience and sanity of our organizers.
 We hope you understand the necessity for such a policy.
-We understand completely that things happen at the last minute, especially with horses, but we have contracted with our instructors/facility for a certain amount and they expect to be paid regardless of circumstance.
+We understand that things happen at the last minute, especially with horses, but we have contracted with our instructors/facility for a certain amount and they expect to be paid regardless of circumstance.